iainctduncan/scheme-for-max/README.md

 Features of v0.2 include:

 * Hot reloading of scheme code
-* Text editor integration (similar to the JS object)
 * A built in REPL terminal editor for interactive coding
 * Max messages on inlet 0 automatically execute as Scheme code
 * Dynamically registered listener functions for Max messages on inlets 1+